-In the world of Ayurveda it is a well known fact that once the Fall hits, the juicers should be put away, as juice and all raw, cold foods should be avoided for these colder months.
-I definitely agree with this theory, especially with my strong Vata constitution.
-However, the days although a bit crisp, are still sunny and warm here in Boulder, CO and every now and then I do like to indulge in a freshly made juice.
-Thankfully using the Ayurvedic principles, I have learned to modify such Ayurvedic oxymorons and allow myself to indulge in a thoughtful and healthy manner.
+In the world of Ayurveda it is a well known that once the fall season hits, the juicers should be put away, as juice and all raw, cold foods should be avoided during the colder seasons.
+I definitely agree with this concept; however, it is still sunny and warm here in Boulder, CO and every now and then I do like to indulge in a freshly made juice.
+Thankfully using the Ayurvedic principles, I have learned to thoughtfully modify these food rules in order to indulge in a healthy manner when the occasion calls.

 *If there is a strong Vata imbalance, all raw foods and drinks should be avoided

 **Pitta types can enjoy in moderation if there is not excessive heat in the system

 - 2 small beets or 1 medium beet

 - 3 large carrots

 - 4 large apples

 - 3 inch rhizome of ginger root